 Some publishers see this as the correct future-oriented option.
 All other options seem to these publishers to be defensive, holding onto the past.
 Journal ‘flips’ have occurred, but the majority of them have been in cases of a new journal that has not yet gained many subscribers.
 Fewer examples exist among well-established society titles, and especially in societies/organizations where there is an expectation of a publishing surplus funding society mission-driven programs.
 However, there are some examples that can be evaluated.

-Following APE 2019, we will be convening a group of interested HighWire publishers for a workshop on this topic.
-We plan to discuss how the guidance and debate has evolved and explore the above in greater depth.
-The forum will seek to detail the options which the group agrees are most viable.
+Following APE 2019, HighWire convened a group of interested HighWire publishers for a workshop on this topic.
+We discussed how the guidance and debate had evolved and explored the above in greater depth.
+The forum detailed the options which the group agrees are most viable.

 It is only through collaboration that we will develop robust solutions to the new environment posed by Plan S. I’m proud that HighWire continues to work in close alliance with publishers.